gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

 I recommend getting together with a classmate and working together on this assignment.
 Since the assignment consists of typing code in and running it, do not worry about your work being identical to your partner's.
 However, I strongly recommend that you type everything in yourself because you will not learn if you just copy someone else's code or download the code from a source on the web.

 If you run into trouble and cannot make your model work, do not worry.
-Ask a classmate for help, or email me (and attach your `.nlogo` model file), or simply come to class on Tuesday with questions about the problems you had getting your model to work.
+Ask a classmate for help, or email me (and attach your `.nlogo` model file), or simply come to class with questions about the problems you had getting your model to work.